kzish/Globelisebackend/user-management-microservice/API.md

 **Response**

+Success: `200 OK`

-Empty and the submitted email address should receive an email with a link to the reset password page.
+The submitted email address should receive an email with a link to reset their password.

 **Request as CURL**